lheckemann/gizmoball/docs/preliminary release/Validation-Testingstrategy.md

 ## Number:  Test 2
    Purpose: Add ball
-   Input:   Build Mode -> Add -> Ball -> Click on the board
+   Input:   Build Mode -> Add -> Ball -> Click on the board -> Specify
+                initial velocity on displayed message box
    Output:  UI Changes     - Ball appears at the selected position
-                             on the board
+                             on the board with specified velocity
             Error messages - if Gizmo already present, "A Gizmo at selected position already present"
                              error message